TCHDyLaN/TCHDylaN/README.md

 # 💫 About Me:
 I am a technology and innovation enthusiast with a strong background in Software Engineering, currently pursuing a degree in Systems Engineering at UPC.
 I have solid experience in web development and agile methodologies, combining theoretical knowledge with practical skills.
-Committed to excellence and continuous improvement, I aim to contribute to the development of efficient, high-quality technological solutions.
+Committed to excellence and continuous improvement, I aim to contribute to the development of efficient and high-quality technological solutions.

 # 💻 Tech Stack: